GemTalk/JadeiteForPharo/README.md

 # Disclaimer!!!
 Jadeite for Pharo is still in active development
 * No official support provided.
 * Any code imported (such as a user's project) must be "rowanized".
-Filein and Fileout have limited support; see the Jadeite help for details.
+Filein and Fileout have limited support; see the Jadeite Help (on the Tools menu) for details.
-* Only SystemUser is supported currently.
 * Jadeite for Pharo is not traits aware.

 # JadeiteForPharo
 IDE for GemStone Smalltalk application development in Pharo

-The current Jadeite for Pharo is a first alpha release with known issues.
+The current Jadeite for Pharo is a early alpha release with known issues.

 ## Setup the GemStone server

-Jadeite For Pharo is only tested for use with GemStone 3.7.2.
+This branch of Jadeite For Pharo is tested for use with GemStone 3.7.4.1.

-- Install GemStone 3.7.2, and set the path and $GEMSTONE environment variable.
+- Install GemStone 3.7.4.1, and set the path and $GEMSTONE environment variable.
-- Create a GemStone/Rowan server using extent `extent0.rowan3.dbf` from the GemStone/64 3.7.2 release directory
+- Create a GemStone/Rowan server using extent `extent0.rowan3.dbf` from the GemStone/64 3.7.4.1 release directory
 - Set the env variable $ROWAN_PROJECTS_HOME to the directory in which you will clone the github projects.
 - Clone these git projects to $ROWAN_PROJECTS_HOME on your local server disk:
 	* RemoteServiceReplication, branch main-v2, `git clone -b main-v2 https://github.com/GemTalk/RemoteServiceReplication`
- 	* RowanClientServices, branch JfpAlpha372, `git clone -b JfpAlpha372 https://github.com/GemTalk/RowanClientServices RowanClientServicesV3`
+ 	* RowanClientServices, branch main3741, `git clone -b main3741 https://github.com/GemTalk/RowanClientServices RowanClientServicesV3`
 	* Announcements, `git clone https://github.com/GemTalk/Announcements`

 - Setup a .topazini file for SystemUser with your Stone's login parameters
+- Start up the Stone and NetLDI
 - Connect to the latest RowanClientServices code by running the followings scripts from a directory with above topazini file
 	* `$GEMSTONE/rowan3/bin/installProject.stone file:$ROWAN_PROJECTS_HOME/RemoteServiceReplication/rowan/specs/RemoteServiceReplication.ston --projectsHome=$ROWAN_PROJECTS_HOME`
 	* `$GEMSTONE/rowan3/bin/installProject.stone file:$ROWAN_PROJECTS_HOME/RowanClientServices/rowan/specs/RowanClientServicesV3.ston --projectsHome=$ROWAN_PROJECTS_HOME`